 Native AAX is supported for modern Avid systems (Protools 10.3.7 and above).
 AAX DSP is not supported at this time.

 OSX Catalina and to some extent Mojave included additional security measures and requirements to install 3rd party software.
 In addition, the loss of 32bit support means many DAWs are no longer supported or awaiting patches.
-As such, we don’t provide formal support yet either.
+As such, we don’t provide formal support yet either for those DAW's.